Coming Soon 👀 At the beginning of April, you’ll be

 Husband never has to text me from the car or when away from the house – he doesn’t go anywhere unless I go with him.

-paul GROSS Premium Member 12 months ago
+paul GROSS Premium Member over 1 year ago

 However, he does use contractions.